Italy economy minister denies report suggesting he could resign

-MILAN Italian Economy Minister Pier Carlo Padoan denied a report in La Stampa newspaper on Sunday which said he threatened to resign if effective reforms and planned privatizations are not carried out.
+MILAN (Reuters) - Italian Economy Minister Pier Carlo Padoan denied a report in La Stampa newspaper on Sunday which said he threatened to resign if effective reforms and planned privatizations are not carried out.

 In a statement, the Treasury said the article placing doubts over Padoan continuing his tenure was "totally unfounded" and dismissed the quotes attributed to the minister as fictional.